 & Read Numbers 17, 20:1-13

 The miraculous budding of Aaron's staff was a sign from God demonstrating his priestly authority, which some had challenged (ch.
 16).
-The role of priests were very important as they were the only ones who could enter the tabernacle and offer up sacrifices for the people (Num.
+The role of priests was very important in the nation of Israel, as they were the only ones who could enter the tabernacle and offer up sacrifices for the people (Num.
 18:1-7).
 This ritual had to be performed exactly as God commanded.
 Num.
 3:4 says that Aaron's sons Nadab and Abihu died because they offered "strange fire" to the Lord and did not follow the commands about proper sacrifices.

 Once again the people complain to God about having no water.
 He tells Moses to speak to a rock and God will provide a fountain of fresh water.
 However, Moses, in anger at the people, strikes the rock instead.
 The text does not clearly say, but this act of disobedience seems to be the reason that Moses is prohibited from entering the promised land.
 Some commentaries suggest rather that his sin was aligning himself too closely with God, as he tells the people, "Shall we bring forth water out of this rock?"
 Moses was claiming power which only God has.

 "Moses striking the Rock" by Tintoretto (1577)

 & Read Numbers 21:4-9, 22-23:1-12

 The story of the bronze serpent as a cure for snake bite becomes an interesting symbol in the NT.
 In John 3:14-15 Jesus says, "Just as Moses lifted up the snake in the desert, so the Son of Man must be lifted up, that everyone who believes in him may have eternal life.”

 In 2 Kings 18:4, King Hezekiah destroys this bronze serpent which some Israelites had begun to worship as an idol, taking God's blessing and turning it to evil.